Home Tutorials Training Consulting Books Company Contact us

 The Flutter tooling checks during development for bad programming patterns.
 Certain checks depend on the code and as we modify during development this code constantly, certain warnings makes is harder to modify the code.

-Therefore, turn a few of these warnings of for this project.
+Therefore, while you are learning Flutter and constantly changing your code, you may want to turn off a few of these warnings.
 During the final touches of app development (before publishing it), you would enable these warnings again and fix them.

 include: package:flutter_lints/flutter.yaml